MattDixon98/CodingChallenge/README.md

   * Creates a list of URLs found on the parent URL page
   * Several unit tests to validate different cases
   * Outputs results to a designated directory.

+## Assumptions
+   * By "This list output against each parsed URL", I inferred that there should be a file for each parsed URL containing the output list.
+These files were stored in a separate folder